Concavity of Tsallis Entropy and Tsallis Entropy Power along Heat Flow: Verification of Integration by Parts

-It is important to recognize that the integrability condition $\int |f|dx<\infty $ does not, by itself, guarantee that the boundary integral \(\int _{\partial Q_{R}(0)}|f|dS\) vanishes in the limit \(R\rightarrow \infty \)~(consequently, the derivation presented in \cite[Prop.
-2]{cheng2015higher} lacks mathematical rigor).
-To properly justify the neglect of these boundary terms, one must instead invoke the trace theorem within appropriate weighted Sobolev spaces.
+It is important to recognize that the integrability condition $\int |f|dx<\infty $ does not, by itself, guarantee that the boundary integral \(\int _{\partial Q_{R}(0)}|f|dS\) vanishes in the limit \(R\rightarrow \infty \).
+To properly justify the neglect of these boundary terms, one may instead invoke the trace theorem within appropriate weighted Sobolev spaces.